nanux-io/nanux/README.md

 ### Installation

-1. Create the folde which bin the docker container GOPATH: `mkdir ./goflow/build/dev/.go`
+1. Create the folder which bin the docker container `GOPATH`: `mkdir ./goflow/build/dev/.go`
 2. Launch the docker container : `docker-compose up`
 3. Enter in the container: `docker-compose exec nanux bash`
 4. Install dev dependencies in the container: `./goflow/scripts/dev/install-container-stack`